h0raz/pcb_etching_machine/README.md

 This machine is in use from time to time but I wouldn't say it's finished

+The sizes for the plexi can be found in the construction folder, I created the file with FreeCAD

 > **Features:**
 >
 > - Timebased etching/exposing a pcb